Volunteers from the Friends at Broomfield are pictured here taking a look at the Mobile Phone charging station that has been installed in A&E.

 The Friends are dedicated to improving facilities for patients, visitors and staff at Broomfield Hospital and they make a sterling effort to ensure that they raise as much as they can each year to achieve their aim.

-Broomfield Hospital has had the benefit of a Friends group for the past 60 years and Allan Hodson, treasurer for Friends at Broomfield Hospital, says that over that time around 1 million pounds has been donated by the volunteers.
+Broomfield Hospital has had the benefit of a Friends group for more than 70 years and during that time over £1,000,000 has been donated by the Friends.

-Barbara and Jenny are familiar and friendly faces for patients, visitors and staff at the hospital and they have a tremendous rapport, relishing their working time together.
+Barbara, Jenny and Janet are familiar and friendly faces for patients, visitors and staff at the hospital and they have a tremendous rapport, relishing their working time together.

 She helps out in the shops in a regular basis and in other ways through the services run by the Friends.
 She also helps with the all important tasks of banking, bill paying and book keeping for the shops.